bins0000/Cuisine-Predictor/README.md

 - With this assumption, I did not need to evaluate the model with cross validation.
 #### SVM is the one
 - Other models were also tried, but SVM are the one with the highest accuracy score so far.
 So, I assumed that SVM might be the best model to use in this case.
 In reality, there might be a better model to be used as a classifier.
+#### Similarity Score
+- computing similarities between the cuisines and the input ingredients using cosine similarity might not be the best.
+But in this case, I assumed that cosine similarity can be used to effectively find the similarities between the ingredients of each cuisine
+#### Number of words in the ingredients
+- I assumed that the ingredients could be one word or a combination of words up to three words in total.
+Therefore, my vectorizer only include unigram, bigram, and trigram to account for ingredients with one, two, and three words respectively.

 ## Bugs
 #### Random Forest